sefi-roee/CTFs-Writeups/picoCTF-2018/Binary/03-leak_me-200/solution.md

 Our goal is to pass ```if (!strcmp(password_input, password))``` and to call ```flag()```.

 We can solve this in few ways:
 * We can see that "password.txt" is relative, we can create such file in the home directory, and create soft link to the flag file.
-No need to leak/guess anything.
+No need to leak/guess anything. **Edit: oh damn, we cant... the connection is via netcat**.
 * The intended way, we can see that ```password``` comes in memory right after ```name```, if the name will be long enough, the ```strcat``` will override the terminating null, and the ```puts``` printing the name will print the password as well.
 We can alse see that the password won't change between executions.

 Now lets write a simple python script: